mrXsys/RatSvcMultiProcess/README.md

 # RatSvcMultiProcesses

-Give you the option, to take over a number of processes that SVCHOST.exe supporting.
+Give you the option, to take over a number of processes and inject them.

 More information & code will be in the feature